kasnerz/reffix/README.md

-# reffix: Fixing BibTeX reference list with DBLP API :wrench:
+# reffix: Fixing BibTeX reference list with DBLP API 🔧

-:arrow_right: *Reffix* is a simple tool for improving the BibTeX list of references in your paper.
+➡️ *Reffix* is a simple tool for improving the BibTeX list of references in your paper.
 It can fix several common errors such as incorrect capitalization, missing URLs, or using arXiv pre-prints instead of published version.

-:arrow_right: *Reffix* queries the **[DBLP API](https://dblp.org/faq/How+to+use+the+dblp+search+API.html)**, so it does not require any local database of papers.
+➡️ *Reffix* queries the **[DBLP API](https://dblp.org/faq/How+to+use+the+dblp+search+API.html)**, so it does not require any local database of papers.

-:arrow_right: *Reffix* uses a conservative approach to keep your bibliography valid.
+➡️ *Reffix* uses a conservative approach to keep your bibliography valid.

-:arrow_right: The tool is developed with NLP papers in mind, but it can be used on any BibTeX list of references containing computer science papers present on [DBLP](https://dblp.org).
+➡️ The tool is developed with NLP papers in mind, but it can be used on any BibTeX list of references containing computer science papers present on [DBLP](https://dblp.org).

 ## Example
 **Before the update (Google Scholar):**
-- :negative_squared_cross_mark: arXiv version
+- ❎ arXiv version
-- :negative_squared_cross_mark: no URL
+- ❎ no URL
-- :negative_squared_cross_mark: capitalization lost
+- ❎ capitalization lost
 ```
  {
     'ENTRYTYPE': 'article',